Warehouse-native Apps w/ George from Supergrain

 Once again, what exactly is a warehouse-native app?

-This time, hear it from George Xing who is building Supergrain, a warehouse-native engagement tool.
-As someone who helped build the analytics function at Lyft, George has a deep understanding of the priorities and constraints of data teams.
+This time, hear it from George Xing who helped build the analytics function at Lyft and deeply understands the priorities and constraints of data teams.

 In this episode of Data Beats, George explains how the warehouse-native architecture is superior to its predecessor and what benefits organizations can reap by adopting tools that are built on top of the data warehouse.